mainaliashish/mainaliashish/README.md

 ## I'm a Developer

-- 🌱 I am currently Data Science with python.
+- 🌱 I am currently learning Data Science with python.
 - 🏆 2023 Goals: Improve coding skills.
 - 📫 What is the best way to contact me?
 [Linkedin](https://www.linkedin.com/in/mainaliashish/)
 - 😄 Pronouns: He/Him